ericheose/ericheose/README.md

 <h3 align="center"> About Me </h3>
 <p align="center">
-  A software engineer with passions in Music, Sports, and Design. <br>
+  A software engineer with passions in Music, Tech, Sports, and Design. <br>
   Born in Korea and moved to New Zealand at a young age. <br>
   Fluent in both Korean and English. <br>
+  Interested in front-end development. <br>
 <p>